DEFINITIV: Definitiv Group Pty Ltd (ACN 147 808 026)

 3.3 The Price may include additional administration fees, management fees or non-refundable set-up fees or similar charges.

-3.4 Proactiv Payroll shall be entitled to require payment in advance before the provision of a Service.
+3.4 Definitiv shall be entitled to require payment in advance before the provision of a Service.

-3.5 Payment for maintenance and telephone support service are payable inclusive of the license fee issued by Proactiv Payroll.
+3.5 Payment for maintenance and telephone support service are inclusive of the licence fee issued by Definitiv.

-3.6 Proactiv Payroll shall be entitled to reconcile all accounts issued at any time to the Buyer and to invoice the Buyer for any shortfalls or charges that should have been made but were not made from time to time.
+3.6 Definitiv shall be entitled to reconcile all accounts issued at any time to the Buyer and to invoice the Buyer for any shortfalls or charges that should have been made but were not made from time to time.

-3.7 If Proactiv Payroll does not receive full payment of the Price as agreed with the Buyer (whether payment is required in full or by instalments in which case the failure by Proactiv Payroll to receive an instalment), Proactiv Payroll may:
+3.7 If Definitiv does not receive full payment of the Price as agreed with the Buyer (whether payment is required in full or by instalments in which case the failure by Definitiv to receive an instalment), Definitiv may:

 (a) charge the Buyer interest on the unpaid amount (such interest calculated at the Reserve Bank’s Official Cash Rate at the time the amount was due plus five per cent (5%) from the date of the invoice until the full amount is paid;